madebypixel02/so_long/README.md

 make git                    adds and commits everything, then pushes to upstream branch make norminette             runs norminette for all files in the project that need to pass it
 ```
+``Note`` we were not allowed to use multiple threads, thus it is pretty hard to time the speeds of the game.
+I found that using valgrind on ``linux`` helps slow the game down so it is more similar to the performance in MacOS.
+Depending on your computer's performance the speed of the game may vary.
+I hope to learn ways to improve that for future projects.
+For ``linux``, try always using valgrind as follows: ``valgrind ./so_long <map.ber>``

 ## Technical Issues